-The greatest quality about the dental veneer is that they look completely real.
-The way they are designed and fitted especially to the tooth and the way they reflect and absorb light is completely authentic and remains so even under close inspection.
+The greatest quality of dental veneers is that they look completely real.
+The way they are designed and fitted, especially to the tooth and the way they reflect and absorb light is completely authentic and remains so even under close inspection.

 The Veneering Process

 A dental veneer is not a mass-produced commodity.
 Each veneer must be crafted to the tooth it will fit.
 This will be done by taking an impression of the tooth and creating a small cast of the tooth onto which the veneer can be constructed to match the dimensions of the tooth precisely.

 The next step is to attach the veneer to the tooth and this requires removing a small amount of the tooth’s enamel.
 It is important to note that this procedure can’t be reversed and your veneer will need to be replaced if it becomes damaged.

 After the tooth has been addressed with the preliminary procedures the veneer will be attached to the tooth with special bonding agents.